arago/MARS-Schema/README.md

 MARS is a wordplay with the initial letters of the four basis object types contained: **M**achine, **A**pplication, **R**esource and **S**oftware

-# What is MARS used for?

-MARS is currently incorporated in two different products, which are the [arago Autopilot for IT Operations](https://www.autopilot.co) and [MARS-o-matic](http://www.marsomatic.com), which is an iPad App for modelling and benchmarking IT environment.
-Because MARS is based on an open XML format it is easy to implement and data stored in the MARS format could easily integrated into other software/services.

 # How can I contribute?

 See our [MARS Contribution Document](CONTRIBUTING.md) for more details on submitting suggestions and starting discussions about MARS.

-If you have general questions or need support please contact us at <mars@arago.de>
+If you have general questions or need support please visit our community https://hiro.community.

 # Download